Noise-aware Speech Enhancement using Diffusion Probabilistic Model: Experiments and Results

 \subsubsection{Effect of the weight of noise classification}

 Table~\ref{table4} analyzes the effect of the weight of noise classification in multi-task learning, which all follow the settings of system 5.
 First, system 8 sets $\lambda_\text{NC}$ to 0, which means the Transformer encoder $E$ would be optimized by $\mathcal{L}_\text{diff}$ only.
 However, this operation seems insufficient to improve noise conditioner, as compared with system 4 (2.97$\rightarrow$2.98).
 On top of that, we start to increase $\lambda_\text{NC}$ to incorporate noise classification into multi-task learning.
 System 9 and 10 achieve promising improvements over system 8 in terms of all three metrics, where $\lambda_\text{NC}=0.3$ yields the best SE performance.
 Meanwhile, they also perform well in the auxiliary noise classification task, with up to 77.4\% in accuracy.
-Further increasing the weight of noise classification task produces higher accuracy up to 83.6\%, but the PESQ performance is significantly degraded (3.01$\rightarrow$2.96$\rightarrow$2.92).
-This phenomenon indicates that the auxiliary NC task can benefit the diffusion SE with a relatively small weight, by enhancing the noise-specificity of extracted conditioner.
-In contrast, when the weight gains large, the training of encoder $E$ would be dominated by NC task and thus degrade the performance of our targeted SE task~\cite{hu2023gradient}.
+Further increasing the weight of noise classification task produces higher accuracy up to 83.6\%, but the PESQ performance significantly degrades (3.01$\rightarrow$2.96$\rightarrow$2.92).
+This phenomenon indicates that the auxiliary NC task can benefit the diffusion SE with a relatively small weight, by enhancing the conditioner's noise-specificity.
+However, when the weight increases, the training of encoder would be dominated by NC task and thus degrade the performance of our targeted SE task~\cite{hu2023gradient}.